-[Feature] Belarus potash workers call for tougher EU sanctions

 Belarus potash workers call for tougher EU sanctions

-The EU will have to strike harder at Belarus' top company, potash maker Belaruskali, to influence the regime, its workers have said.
+The EU will have to hit harder at Belarus' top company, Belaruskali, to influence the regime, its own workers have said.

 "Current sanctions hardly harm the ability of Belaruskali to work in the EU," the Strike Committee of the Belarusian firm, which makes potash, a fertiliser component, told EUobserver in a statement on Saturday (3 July).